Sounders of the Depths

 About Emma Talbot

 Emma Talbot (b.
 1969, UK) studied at the Birmingham Institute of Art & Design and the Royal College of Art.
 Her work has previously been exhibited at Arcadia Missa in New York, Turner Contemporary, Drawing Room and the Freud Museum in London, Galerie Onrust in Amsterdam, Neuer Aachener Kunstverein and Tate St. Ives.
+She has just been shortlisted for the 8th Max Mara Prize for Woman in collaboration with Whitechapel Gallery London and Maramotti Foundation Italy.
 She currently holds the post of Tutor in Painting at the Royal College of Art’s School of Arts and Humanities.

 The exhibition will be opened on Friday 25 October at 19.30.